 Success rates of Suboxone maintenance vary from one person to another.
 However, most can agree that Suboxone is the most trusted pharmaceutical detox option to battle opioid addiction.
 In regard to Suboxone as medication assisted treatment, research has determined that like methadone there is still a risk for abuse.
 With these types of risks, it is greatly recommended by Suboxone physicians that dosage is monitored closely to increase the likelihood of success.
 To reiterate, the greatest success rates are observed when people on Suboxone for opiate abuse combine medically assisted treatment with other behavioral therapies andevidence-based options.
 In spite of the stigma that the recovery community may often face, many believe the research is clear and that MAT can create success stories!

 Suboxone is only one of the multiple treatment options for those addicted to opioids.
 There are alternative drugs that have previously been used in Wyoming for opioid addiction treatment, including methadone and Naltrexone.
 These medications might be available to you but have different regulations.
 For example, only methadone clinics can administer methadone.
 For individuals who are determined to find recovery and who have access to a safe and supportive living environment, these MAT options could be a good option for you.

 The following are indications that an individual is NOT a valid candidate for Suboxone treatment:

 - Untreated mental health disorder

 - Previous allergic reaction to Suboxone

 - Taking other medications that do not react well with Suboxone

 - Past abuse of medication assisted treatments

-People who are not a good candidate for Suboxone treatment, unmedicated detox may be the only alternative option.
-People who plan to go through a clean-slate withdrawal can expect severe flu-like withdrawal symptoms and severe cravings.
-It is highly recommended to reach out to a Wyoming opioid detoxification center that can provide continuous care and monitoring.
+Addicts who are not a good candidate for Suboxone treatment, abstinence may be the only alternative option.
+Addicts who plan to take this route, they can expect severe flu-like withdrawal symptoms and severe cravings.
+It is strongly recommended to get admitted to a Wyoming opioid detoxification center that can provide continuous care and monitoring.